edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 1.1 Motivation

 Modern AI systems increasingly incorporate internal state representations that go beyond task performance, including affective signals that prioritize learning, modulate memory, and signal internal needs (Damasio, 1994; Picard, 1997).
-However, affective states introduce risks: without proper regulation, they may cause instability, perseverative loops (analogous to rumination in humans), and susceptibility to manipulation (Amodei et al., 2016).
+However, affective states introduce risks: without proper regulation, they may cause instability, perseverative loops (functionally analogous to rumination), and susceptibility to manipulation (Amodei et al., 2016).

 This paper addresses a fundamental question: **If an agent has internal affective states, what control mechanisms are necessary to maintain stability and recoverability under perturbation?**